webpack/webpack-cli/OPTIONS.md

 Commands:
-  build|bundle|b [options]                   Run webpack (default command, can be omitted). version|v                                  Output the version number of 'webpack', 'webpack-cli' and 'webpack-dev-server' and commands. help|h                                     Display help for commands and options. serve|s [options]                          Run the webpack dev server. info|i [options]                           Outputs information about your system. init|c [options] [scaffold...]
+  build|bundle|b [options]                   Run webpack (default command, can be omitted). version|v [commands...]
+Output the version number of 'webpack', 'webpack-cli' and 'webpack-dev-server' and commands. help|h [command] [option]                  Display help for commands and options. serve|s [options]                          Run the webpack dev server. info|i [options]                           Outputs information about your system. init|c [options] [scaffold...]
 Initialize a new webpack configuration.